mental health

 By activating the relaxation response, massage can lead to several soothing effects — including a calmer heart rate, slower breathing, and reduced feelings of anxiety.

-Support Healthy Sleep
+Supports Healthy Sleep

 By putting the body in a state of relaxation, massage can also make it easier to fall and stay asleep.
 In fact, studies have shown that massage therapy can improve sleep quality for a variety of people — including the elderly, younger people, and even those with low back pain.

-Alleviate Stress
+Alleviates Stress

 When you feel stress melt away during a massage, it isn’t just in your mind.
 A good massage session may help lower levels of cortisol — the hormone responsible for your body’s stress response.
 In turn, this can lead to reduced sensations of anxiety, along with a boost in your overall mood.

-Ease Muscle Tension
+Eases Muscle Tension

 In many cases, your body can react to stress by going into “fight-or-flight” mode.
 This is a natural response that helped prepare our ancestors for danger in the past.
 Unfortunately, if you’re always feeling anxious, this response can lead to tension and pain in the shoulders, neck, and back.